WRansohoff/TwootBookGram/README.md

 ## Installation

 You will need to provide the OPT-350M model yourself; I don't know if I am allowed to distribute it, and it's too large to stuff into a small Git repository anyways.
 You can find instructions in the `runtime_container/opt-350m/` directory.
+The CI/CD pipeline automatically downloads and processes the model.

 This would probably also work with other PyTorch models that have been configured the HuggingFace pipelines, but I've only tested the opt-350m and opt-2.7b LLMs.
+The 2.7b-parameter model is too large to fit into AWS Lambda's soft limit of 3GB RAM in their serverless functions.

 You can find instructions for quantizing the model in `runtime_container/opt-350m-ov/`.